Unimelb library ezproxy bookmarklet

 'Find It @ Unimelb' links will then appear on the Google Scholar search results screen that you can click to access the full-text if it is available through the library.

-LibX is a free browser extension for FireFox and Chrome that helps you to search and access library resources.
+LibX is a free browser extension for Chrome that helps you to search and access library resources.
 For example you can:

 - Click the LibX icon in your browser toolbar to search the library catalogue.